I’m interested in X, but it’s currently out of stock.

 If your helmet has been involved in a crash, replace your helmet immediately.
 No helmet is designed to continue being used after a crash, even if it wasn’t severe.

-For more information about our warranty and spare parts for your helmet, send us an email at email@example.com
+For more information, send us an email at email@example.com

 Why choose a Kiddimoto helmet?